 To facilitate this process, use the No-Cost Extension feature in the eRA Commons Status module, which allows signing officials (SOs) to request an NCE of between 1 and 12 months.
 Accessible through Status search results, the link for accessing the feature is available 90 days before the project end date and is removed at midnight on the project end date.

-- Search for a particular grant using the Status - General Search screen.
+- Search for a particular grant using the Status - General Search option.

-- Select the Extension link from Action column of the appropriate grant on the Status Result - General Search screen.
+- Select the Extension action from the three-dot ellipsis menu on the Status Result - General Search screen.

-The Extension link in the Action column does not appear if the project period was previously extended by the awarding office.
+The Extension action does not appear if the project period was previously extended by the awarding office.
 Any additional project period extension beyond the one-time extension of up to 12 months requires using the Prior Approval module to request an extension.

-- Select the number of months by which to extend the grant by selecting an option from the Extend drop-down list.
+- Select the number of months by which to extend the grant by selecting an option from the Months for Extension drop-down list.
 Selecting an option updates the date in the This will extend the project to text box.

-When an extension without cost is submitted but cannot be processed due to an internal business error, the link displays in Status Result as Extension Error.
-This link will continue to display until the error has been corrected.
-Instruction will be given on whom to contact if you need to have the error corrected before resubmitting.
-Once the error has been corrected, the No-Cost Extension will be processed, and the appropriate eNotifications sent.
+NOTE: When an extension without cost is submitted but cannot be processed due to an internal business error, the action Extension Error will appear under the three-dot ellipsis menu of a grant in Status search results.
+This action will continue to display until the error has been corrected.
+Instructions will be given on whom to contact if you need to have the error corrected before resubmitting.
+Once the error has been corrected, the No-Cost Extension will be processed, and the appropriate notifications sent.